What happens when you transplant a racial legal system from the 10th century into a modern industrial superpower? Let's ask the National Socialists.

 Why did the Nazis bother?
 Why insist on due process if you have absolute power?
 The most extreme National Socialists demanded the old formal law be abolished as a tool of the Jew.
 But cooler heads prevailed: full race-law would never work.
 Until the planned wartime economy, the Nazis left most industries in private hands; it was, in Nazi-terms, a 'state-directed market economy' mixing massive state investment with private profit-maximisation.
 Regardless of racial ideology, National Socialism still needed a functional market, and the typus theory was too unpredictable.
 And for a market, the Nazis needed the old BGB principles: freedom of enterprise, sanctity of contracts, private property, the right of the entrepreneur to control labor, and protection of interest agreements.

 Larenz's program of Concrete Order Thinking imploded, and the inner logic of capitalism triumphed over Nazi ideology.
 Almost.
 Nazi jurists did successfully transform one fundamental legal concept: legal status.
-It started with an ordinary case.
+It began with an ordinary case.
 In 1933 a film company signed a contract with a Jewish cinema stage manager containing a clause which permitted termination if "sickness, death or similar causes rendered the stage manager's work impossible."
 The highest German court decided in 1936 that simply being Jewish was sufficient to establish a finding of sickness.
 Then, in 1938, the decision was fully generalised: a court ruled the Jewish population had no legal personhood, for if they did:

 [i]t would not be permissible to interpret the law to the disadvantage of the Jew and the Jew would enjoy the protection of the law.
 It is obvious that this makes no sense.